 The Feast Bakery is not a new name in Jaipur.
-Started by Pallavi Daga few years ago out of her passion for food, she has carved out a niche among the who’s who of Jaipur and is well-known for designer cakes in Jaipur.
+Started by Pallavi Daga a few years ago out of her passion for the food, she has carved out a niche among the who’s who of Jaipur.
+She is well-known for designer cakes in Jaipur.
 Starting with made to order bakery business, Pallavi Daga now runs three outlets in Jaipur.
 The Feast Bakery Cafe, a bakery cum cafe at Malviya Nagar, Jaipur is her new venture.
 She also runs cookery classes in Jaipur specializing in the bakery.

 The interiors of The Feast Cafe gives you that familiar casual neighborhood eatery feel; you won’t get intimidated by the glitzy lights or some offbeat interiors which is common in Jaipur!

 For seating, you can choose either of three options.

 “The outdoor” option